Man Overboard (band): Rise Records and self-titled album (2010–12)

 In 2010, the 10 track compilation entitled, Before We Met: A Collection of Old Songs, featuring songs from Hung Up on Nothing was released on Panic Records in February.
 The band then released an acoustic EP on Run for Cover, Noise from Upstairs in March.
 But perhaps their most acclaimed work to date was their debut album, Real Talk.
 Released on CD, vinyl and digital format on July 20 on Run for Cover Records.
 The album picked up a favorable review from Absolute Punk who called it "the pop punk album of the summer", AMP calling it "A 5 star, 10 out of 10 release.
 A must pick up listen in every respect" and Australian website Killyourstereo calling it "the best pop punk album of 2010" and rating it 98 out of 100.
 On the back of Real Talk, Man Overboard have toured the US with such bands as The Wonder Years, The Swellers, Fireworks and Transit and Europe with Senses Fail, The Ghost Inside, Transit, All Time Low and All or Nothing.

-Founding member and guitarist Wayne Wildrick left the band in August 2010 due to personal reasons.
+Founding member and guitarist Wayne Wildrick left the band in August 2010 for personal reasons.
 Then-drummer Justin Collier replaced Wildrick on guitar and Mike Hrycenko (who was also in The Front Page) joined on drums.
 In December 2010, Man Overboard signed with Rise Records and announced they will release their sophomore full-length with Rise as well as Run for Cover in 2011.
 Prior to releasing the album, the band will put out another compilation LP on Run for Cover entitled The Human Highlight Reel, that features Dahlia, Noise from Upstairs, Real Talk B-Sides, a "Promise Ring" cover and two brand new songs as well as a new 7 entitled The Absolute Worst on Rise on February 22, 2011.
 "The Absolute Worst" was made available for streaming via the band's Facebook page.
 "Driveway" made available for download on April 7.
 In April 2011, Wayne Wildrick rejoined the band and stated that his reason for his departure in 2010 was due to anxiety.
-He will play his first performance back at Bamboozle and Man Overboard will continue as a 5 piece.
+He played his first performance at Bamboozle and Man Overboard continued as a 5-piece.